-We heard from stakeholders that they believed lasmiditan, rimegepant and ubrogepant when used over time could decrease the frequency and severity of migraine attacks, something that had not been shown with the use of triptans.
-We did not perform a systematic review specifically to address this issue, however we wish to address this potential benefit and our interpretation of the evidence.
+Stakeholders identified that decreased frequency and severity of migraine attacks was a potential benefit of lasmiditan, rimegepant and ubrogepant when used over time, something that had not been shown with the use of triptans.
+We did not perform a systematic review specifically to address this issue, however we examined this potential benefit and our interpretation of the evidence.

-The available RCTs on the interventions of interest are short-term single dose studies, and so were not designed to provide information on changes in migraine frequency or severity over time.
+The available Phase III RCTs on the interventions of interest are short-term single dose studies, and so were not designed to provide information on changes in migraine frequency or severity over time.
 Evidence related to this outcome was all from long-term open label extension (OLE) studies that were uncontrolled.
-Specifically, we identified two OLE studies (GLADIATOR and Lipton 2019) that evaluated this outcome.
+Specifically, we identified two OLE studies (GLADIATOR and Lipton 2019) that evaluated this outcome.^{56,88}

-In GLADIATOR, two lasmiditan doses (100 mg and 200 mg) taken as needed were evaluated in 2,037 patients over one year, but only 847 patients completed the study.
-Overall, the mean number of migraine days per month was reported to have decreased from a baseline rate of 15.5 days per month to 8.2 days per month in the 200 mg lasmiditan group (mean change -7.3 migraine days/month) and to 8.8 days per month in the 100 mg lasmiditan group (mean change -6.7 migraine days/month) at one year.
+In GLADIATOR, two lasmiditan doses (100 mg and 200 mg) taken as needed were evaluated in 2,037 patients over one year, but only 847 patients completed the study.56 Overall, the mean number of migraine days per month was reported to have decreased from a baseline rate of 15.5 days per month to 8.2 days per month in the 200 mg lasmiditan group (mean change -7.3 migraine days/month) and to 8.8 days per month in the 100 mg lasmiditan group (mean change -6.7 migraine days/month) at one year.
 In addition, the migraine disability assessment (MIDAS) score was reported to be reduced by approximately 50% in both groups by the end of the first year.

-Lipton 2019 evaluated 75 mg rimegepant taken as needed (PRN group, n=1,498) or on schedule (taken every other day) plus as needed (QOD+PRN group, n=286) over one year, but patient follow-up over time was not reported.
-At three months, the trial reported a mean reduction of 4 migraine days per month among patients observed to have 14 or more migraine days/month at baseline (in both rimegepant group).
-For patients in the QOD+PRN group, approximately half reported a $\geq$ 50% reduction from baseline in the frequency of monthly migraine days of moderate to severe pain intensity at three months, regardless of baseline migraine days.
+Lipton 2019 evaluated 75 mg rimegepant taken as needed (PRN group, n=1,498) or on schedule (taken every other day) plus as needed (QOD+PRN group, n=286) over one year, but patient followup over time was not reported.88 At three months, the trial reported a mean reduction of 4 migraine days per month among patients observed to have 14 or more migraine days/month at baseline (in both rimegepant group).
+For patients in the QOD+PRN group, approximately half reported a \geq 50% reduction from baseline in the frequency of monthly migraine days of moderate to severe pain intensity at three months, regardless of baseline migraine days.